 ascites.
 When fluid builds up, an abdominal paracentesis may be done.
 With this procedure, a needle is used to remove a sample of fluid or to drain fluid that has built up.

 Copyright © Nucleus Medical Media, Inc.

 This is done to find out why there is fluid build-up in the abdomen.
 Causes may include:

-- Diseases of organs, such as the liver
+- Diseases of organs, such as the liver or kidneys